This blog may contain affiliate links. Read our disclosure policy for more info.

 - The Grizzly House – This restaurant has been around Banff for practically ever.
 It specializes in Fondu and has a cute and quirky setting.

-Hot tip: If you really want to get to know Banff town then going on a private walking tour once you arrive is the best way!
+Hot tip: If you really want to get to know Banff town then going on a private walking or biking tour once you arrive is the best way!
 A local will show you around and point out all of the best things to do and see as well as where to eat!
-You can book your Banff Walking tour well in advance online as they are often booked full!

 8. Hike Healy Pass